bnm3k/mem/docs/03_memory_details.md

 ![cache size vs associativity](assets/mem_details/cache_size_vs_associativity.png)

-Another trade-off that's worth pointing out is the size of the cache.
+Another trade-off that's worth pointing out is the **size of the cache**.
 From the graph above, we get the least amount of cache hits with the largest cache (16MB).
 However, it's hard and expensive to make a cache that's both large and fast, that's why L1 is the smallest but also the fastest, L2 is between and L3 is the largest but slowest to access (though it's still way faster than